hussein343455/Counterfeit-coin-detection/README.md

 3. **Rotation Alignment**
    - Adapted the paper’s method: Rotated the test coin incrementally (1° steps across 360°) and calculated Euclidean distance between the reference and test coin’s edge maps at each angle.
    - The rotation angle with the minimum Euclidean distance (identified from the 360-value vector) was applied to align the test coin with the reference.
-   - Result: Perfect edge overlap between reference and aligned test coin (critical for accurate defect detection).
+   - **Result**: Perfect edge overlap between reference and aligned test coin (critical for accurate defect detection).

    ![Alt text](Images/Step2.png)